RAM92/PY-CHIP-8/README.md

 In addition to this, Python has a Curses library built right into it (for darwin and linux... sorry windows users!) with a very clean API, making this an excellent choice for implementing the graphics.
-Performance isn't even a consideration for this VM, as it only needs to operate at a laughable 60Hz.
+Performance isn't even a consideration for this VM, ~~as it only needs to operate at a laughable 60Hz.~~ EDIT: I'm not sure this is true, cannot remember where I got that figure from... but it can get away with being slow AF.